• Skip to primary navigation

 Why Do Customers Abandon Carts?

-There are lots of reasons why people add to cart but aren’t checking out, leaving you perplexed.
+There are many reasons why people add to the cart but aren’t checking out, leaving you perplexed.
 Perhaps your buyer got distracted by a call.
-Or, a wailing kid got the best of their attention.
+Or a wailing kid got the best of their attention.

 Other reasons why customers abandon carts include: